• Nigel Pugh, President

 • Roseanne Legrand

-Roseanne Legrand, RSP-ADHD, is a speech language pathologist, executive function coach, and a board member for TKU, TECHKIDSUN LIMITED, as well as an advisory council member for the IDEAL School.
+Roseanne Legrand, RSP-ADHD, is a speech language pathologist, executive function coach, and a board member for TKU, TECHKIDSUNLIMITED, as well as an advisory council member for the IDEAL School.
 She has a hybrid private practice with neurodiverse populations for over forty years.

 • Chris Chun Advisory Board Member